Master student Research projects in Amsterdam UMC location AMC

-In our department we provide a MSc research project of minimally 4 months (longer is preferred).
+In our department we provide MSc research projects of minimally 6 months.
+Students are supervised by dedicated scientists and participate in departmental scientific meetings and Journal clubs.
 A brief description of the available project is listed below:

 In our department we provide MSc research projects of minimally 6 months.
 Students are supervised by the PI and participate in departmental scientific meetings and Journal clubs.
 A brief description of the available projects is listed below:

 1. Novel and optimal multimodal therapy against acute myocardial infarction

 Acute myocardial infarction (AMI) remains one of the common causes of death and hospitalization worldwide.
 Improved treatment strategies for AMI are urgently needed for for the prevention of adverse cardiac remodeling and eventual heart failure.
 In this research line we explore several novel and high potential targets against acute infarction and combine

 them to gain maximal reductions in infarct size in animal studies, with a keen eye towards applicability towards the clinical arena.

 Techniques: isolated perfused mouse hearts, in vivo cardiac infarction model rat, stabile isotope for cardiac metabolism, cell death parameter analysis, western blotting, spectrophotometric enzyme analysis.

 2. Unravelling the mechanisms of the effective diabetes medicine Empagliflozin

 The kidney-targeted Empagliflozin (EMPA) caused a large reduction in heart failure hospitalization and cardiovascular death in diabetes patients (Zinman B et al, NEJM 2015).
 Surprisingly, the underlying mechanisms are largely unknown.
 In this project we try to unravel the cellular mechanisms and actions of empagliflozin in the heart and endothelial cell.